DoITPoMS

 As the electrons are incident on the sample they may be scattered by several mechanisms.

-These scattering mechanisms will change the angle the electrons are moving at relative to the optic axis, and may be elastic (conserving energy) or inelastic (with energy dissipated as heat).
-It is by measuring the changes to the electrons on passing through the sample, either by measuring the angle that they have been scattered through (such as by studying diffraction patterns or images) or by measuring the amount of energy that they have lost, that we can gather information about the sample.
+These scattering mechanisms will change the angle the electrons are moving at relative to the optic axis, and may be elastic (conserving energy) or inelastic (with energy tranferred to the sample and dissipated as heat).
+By analysing the changes to the electrons transmitted through the specimen we can gather information about the material, and in particular we can study its morphology, crystal structure, and composition.

-The specimen itself is inserted into the path of the electrons, and for the best resolution must be extremely thin; a few nanometers.
-This is to minimise multiple scattering of the electrons which decreases the number of electrons detected, and makes it more difficult to deduce information about the sample.
+The sample itself is inserted into the path of the electrons, and for the best resolution must be extremely thin; a few nanometers.
+This is to maximise the number of transmitted electrons, and minimise multiple scattering events which make it more difficult to deduce information about the material.

 Once inside the microscope, the specimen sits right inside the objective lens and must therefore be small - typically less than 3 mm in diameter.
-It is necessary to align the specimen very accurately with the electron beam to achieve the required images.
+It is necessary to align the specimen very accurately with the electron beam to achieve good imaging.
 Common specimen holders allow rotation about two horizontal axes, along with lateral movement.
-Other holders might include heating elements or nano-indenters to deform the specimen as it is imaged.
+Other holders might include heating or cooling elements, or nano-indenters to deform the specimen as it is imaged.

 Specimen holders